C4erries/wave-mq/Problem.md

 * Kafka bridge or connector.
 * Exactly-once semantics and idempotent producers.

+In this clustered future, the controller becomes the **authoritative source of cluster metadata**, while any per-broker metadata logs act only as local caches for faster restarts.
+Brokers must be able to reconstruct their local topic/partition set purely from controller metadata and reconcile any local state to match the controller’s `ClusterMetadata`.

 The current single-node broker should be implemented in such a way that going from `ReplicationFactor = 1` to `ReplicationFactor > 1` is primarily a matter of **adding new components and protocols**, not of rewriting storage or core APIs.